lucasvtiradentes/twitch-notifier/README.md

 Receive an **email** informing whenever your **favorite twitch streamers go live**.

-I developed this solution because I find twitch way to [handle notifications](https://www.twitch.tv/settings/notifications) is not so optimized when you follow a lot of streamers, since you have to disable all the ones you don't want to receive notifications, rather than select only the streamers you want to get notified about.
+I developed this solution because I think twitch way to [handle notifications](https://www.twitch.tv/settings/notifications) is not so optimized when you follow a lot of streamers, since you have to disable all the ones you don't want to receive notifications, rather than select only the streamers you want to get notified about.

 <div align="center">
   <table align="center">